 We also charge on a time-basis for difficult to scope work that does not lend itself to a results-based fee (eg, assisting with contentious HMRC enquiry negotiations on claims we have not prepared).

 After working for three quantity surveying firms I specialised in capital allowances.
 I worked in the London corporate tax departments of two major international accounting firms, was promoted to Senior Manager and advised on many of the UK's largest and most technically complex capital allowances matters.
 I was at 'ground zero' advising on R&D incentives, when the scheme for R&D revenue expenditure was introduced in 2000.
 In 2004 I left to become a Director of a specialist firm, which was later bought by a national accountancy firm, and in 2019 I joined a leading tax incentives specialist which is part of a national full-service law firm.

 Publications and Lecturing etc

-I write or co-write a number of capital allowances books.
+I write or co-write a number of tax incentives books.
 These include:

 - RICS's 'Black Book' guidance note on Capital Allowances and Land Remediation Relief

 - Bloomsbury Professional's (formerly Tolley's/ Tottel's) Capital Allowances: Transactions & Planning (updated annually);

 - the relevant chapter in Tolley's Tax Planning (a highly regarded multi-author volume, published annually) and

 - Tolley's Handbook on The Capital Allowances Act 2001 (the only fully annotated copy of the Act to have been published, with detailed notes and expert commentaries in plain English).

 I have written many articles, including for: Taxation, The Tax Journal, Tolley's Practical Tax, ICAEW Tax Faculty's TAXline, AccountingWEB, RICS Commercial Property Journal, Law Society's Property in Practice and the Solicitors Journal.
-I have presented webinars and podcasts for LexisNexis, MBL Seminars, Practical Law Company, TAXtv and the University of Law.
+I have lectured and presented webinars and podcasts for LexisNexis, MBL Seminars, Practical Law Company, TAXtv and the University of Law.